Summer is almost here! And so are all the local summer fairs and fetes, along with their dog shows.

 First off, be prepared to be the responsible one and cancel the dog show if the temperatures are too high.
 You might get grumbles and moans, but you may save the life of a dog.

-If it is very warm, try and make sure that owners aren’t leaving their pups in cars while they peruse the fair.
+If it is very warm, make sure that owners aren’t leaving their pups in cars while they peruse the fair.
 Even with a window cracked open, it can get fatally hot, and also they’re at risk of dog thieves.

-Make sure you have multiple bowls of fresh water around, so that dogs aren’t ‘competing’ for it.
+Ensure you have multiple bowls of fresh water around, so that dogs aren’t ‘competing’ for it.

 For the show itself, make sure you have enough room.
 Dogs need space from each other or can get over excited and stressed.
 If need be, limit the number of entrants to each category, to ensure that the dogs are comfortable.

 Don’t let children ‘show’ their dog without a parent or guardian alongside them.
 Even though they know their pet well, in these strange and often stressful circumstances dogs may react differently to normal – even if that’s just suddenly pulling hard to get away.

 While announcing the show, remind spectators not to stroke or approach dogs without permission from owners.
 And in the case of children, they should ask their own parents to ask if they can approach the dog… we don’t want to be advocating talking to strangers…

 Don’t be tempted to have categories that are about fancy dress.
 It might be hilarious for spectators, but it can be very stressful for dogs to have weird costumes put on them with bits hanging off and making noises.
 Costumes also hide their body language, making it harder for other dogs to read their signals.